 - An Audit-Risk identifier that will scan your taxes for auditor red flags after you file, allowing you to see how likely you are to be audited this year.

 - Audit Support, which is free for basic answers to questions if you’re audited at any point after filing your taxes.
 You can also choose to pay for additional audit support up front, which would then give you access to a professional who would take care of most of the proceedings in case of an audit.

-H&R Block is a very trustworthy name if you want to go and have your taxes done in person, but its software is also a good option.
-It’s not quite as intuitive or informative an interface as TurboTax offers, but it’s getting there.
+H&R Block is a trustworthy name if you want to go and have your taxes done in person, but its software is also a good option.
+It’s still not quite as intuitive as TurboTax’s, but it’s getting there.
 And it also has started offering the option to get live tax help while you’re filing your own taxes at home.

 H&R Block offers:

 - Its Maximum Refund Guarantee, which means that if you use H&R Block’s software as well as another program that gives you a smaller tax liability or bigger refund, you’ll get a refund and free amendment to your return.

 - Free in-person audit support if you purchase and use their software.
 When you get audited, your audit support is free, and comes from a real-live person.
 This is one of the better audit support options on the market.

 - Loads of forms available on its free version.
 Each type of tax software comes with various levels, with the more affordable options giving you access to fewer tax forms.
 The free version of H&R Block is surprisingly robust and fits a variety of tax situations.
 Some of the impressive features of the free version include support for student loan interest, tuition payment, child and dependent care support, social security, and unemployment income.

 Read More: H&R Block Review